nicolabs/nicobot/README.md

 ## Requirements & installation

-The bots can be installed and run from :
+The bots can be installed and run at your choice from :

 - the Python package
 - the source code